Experience walk | Mount Saint Peter

 ENCI quarry vantage point

-From the viewing platform you look into the ENCI quarry and see the lakes with their deep azure colour, which is due to the reflection of the blue sky in the depth of the water.
-More info on ENCI quarry vantage point
+From the viewing platform you look into the ENCI quarry and see the lakes with their deep azure colour.
+More about viewing platform ENCI quarry

 -